-Only our stockholders as of the Record Date are entitled to attend the 2024 Annual Meeting.
+Only our stockholders as of the Record Date are entitled to attend the 2025 Annual Meeting.
 If you own our stock as a record holder, your name will be on a list of record holders, and you will be able to gain entry with government-issued photo identification, such as a driver's license, state-issued identification card, or passport.
-If you beneficially own our stock held in street name, in order to gain entry, you must present a valid legal proxy from a record holder of our stock as of the Record Date and government-issued photo identification.
+If you beneficially own our stock held in street name, in order to gain entry, you must present a valid legal proxy from the record holder of our stock as of the Record Date and government-issued photo identification.
 You should contact your bank, broker, or other nominee to learn how to obtain a legal proxy.
-All stockholders must register at the reception desk and sign the attendance sheet before entering the room for the 2024 Annual Meeting.
-In fairness to all attendees and in the interest of an orderly and constructive meeting, we ask that you abide by the rules of procedure for the 2024 Annual Meeting, which will be available to you when you register at the reception desk.
+Participants in the Employee Stock Purchase Plan may attend and participate in the 2025 Annual Meeting, but will not be able to vote shares held in the plan during the 2025 Annual Meeting.
+Employee Stock Purchase Plan participants must vote in advance of the 2025 Annual Meeting.
+In fairness to all attendees and in the interest of an orderly and constructive meeting, we ask that you abide by the rules of procedure for the 2025 Annual Meeting, which will be available to you when you register at the reception desk.
 Cameras, recording devices, and other electronic devices are prohibited at the meeting.